Skip to content

 Prices: This section provides unweighted prices for every pair and asset across every exchange we support in the spot markets.
 You can view the data from the latest or historical endpoints.
 Depending on the exchange, we have data as far back as 2011.
 Our Prices endpoints are available via REST API for latest and historical (time series) data as well as WebSockets for real-time data.

-Via our endpoints, we offer a wide range of datasets, such as event-level order book data, order book snapshots, trades, candles, and weighted and unweighted pricing.
+Via our endpoints, we offer a wide range of Coinbase trading data, such as event-level order book data, order book snapshots, trades, candles, and weighted and unweighted pricing.
 We provide metrics and aggregations at the asset, pair, and exchange level.
 We collect every executed transaction on GDAX (Coinbase); we poll at regular intervals to ensure that we are collecting every trade data point.

 Tickers API Endpoints